FlorianDevv/MangaRead/README.md

 npm run start
 ```

-> Note: You have to rebuild the project every time you add a new manga but for anime videos you don't have to rebuild the project since the videos are loaded dynamically via api.
+> Note: Currently, you must rebuild the project every time you add a new manga or anime.
+This requirement will change with Next.js 15.

 > Tips: You can use AI like ChatGPT to create a python script to rename the images for you and convert them to webp format if needed.